 This class is open to dancers in Ballet 4B and higher who are 4'10'' and taller

 Tuition for Semi-Private Reformer

 Missed classes must be made up in the next month

 Here are five ways dancers can benefit from Pilates Reformer

 Pilates supports the dance aesthetic by strengthening and toning muscles while also elongating and slimming them.
 The focus on the deep, intrinsic muscles of the body help to pull muscle into the bone, creating a slimmer frame but providing the strength and endurance a dancer needs each muscle to have.

 2. Core Strength

-There’s more to core strength than having flat abs.
+There is more to core strength than having flat abs.
 The holistic core strength-upper abs, lower abs, obliques, and back-that Pilates provides helps dancers with balance and so much more.
-Pilates offers core strength in the deep muscles below those famous “six pack” abdominals that allows the core to take over when the limbs want to move.
+Pilates offers core strength in the deep muscles below those famous “six-pack” abdominals that allows the core to take over when the limbs want to move.
 This helps protect the back from injury and allows a quicker response time and movement efficiency.
 Dancers can move around with ease, go off-balance and find their center without having to think about it when they do Pilates training.